ining7/GAL-DAWN/README.md

 For the CPU version, dawn_cpu_v3 is fine-grained parallel version and dawn_cpu_v4 is the coarse-grained parallel version.
 The fine-grained parallel version of DAWN only requires the path statistics at the end of each loop to be executed in serial, while the coarse-grained parallel version has no serial phase and the data between threads are completely independent.

+For the lagre-scale graph, you can use dawn_cpu_big, which is the version for large-scale graph, and you need use the convert tool to process the graph first.
+Convert tool will compress the large-scale graph to graph_CRC.txt and graph_RCC.txt, which is the inputfile of the dawn_cpu_big.

 4.Release result

-On the test machine, dawn_cpu_v3 and dawn_cpu_v4 achieves average speedup of 1.857x and 6.423x over GDS, respectively.
+On the test machine with i5-13600KF, dawn_cpu_v3 and dawn_cpu_v4 achieves average speedup of 1.857x and 6.423x over GDS, respectively.
 On the 64-thread AMD EPYC 7T83, various version of DAWN achieved speedups of 1.738x and 1.579x, over running on the 20-thread i5-13600KF.

+On the test machine with i5-13600KF, dawn_cpu_big requires about 67 hours to process Graph kmer_V1r, which has 214,005,017 nodes and 465,410,904 edges.